-For proposal stage (NP)
+For proposal stage (NP):

-- It is possible to establish a JWG at a later stage, in which case its administrative lead will be confirmed by the TCs concerned. - Once the joint work is agreed, the committee with the administrative lead informs ISO/CS or IEC/CO respectively, of its lead and of the committees participating in the work. - The other TCs launch a call for experts for participation in the JWG.
+- For ISO/ISO JWGs, only one NP ballot is needed if a NP has already been launched or approved in one committee, it cannot be balloted again in another TC, but two (2) NP are launched for ISO/IEC JWG [one (1) in each organization]. - it is possible to establish a JWG at a later stage, in which case its administrative lead will be confirmed by the TCs concerned. - once the joint work is agreed, the committee with the administrative lead informs ISO/CS or IEC/CO respectively, of its lead and of the committees participating in the work. - the other TCs launch a call for experts for participation in the JWG.